Content updated: 2022-01-25

 It often happens in archaeology that a particular type of artifact becomes the diagnostic sign for a whole assemblage, and can give its name to whole cultural traditions and groups of people.
 In the archaeology of early North America, this is the case for two distinctive styles of very early spear points, called Clovis and Folsom, and the use of these points dominates what we know today about the "Clovis People" and the "Folsom People."

 Certain characteristics are common to both of these point types:

 This page reviews those two early artifact types and a couple of others.
-Depending on the resolution of your screen, the pictures should be approximately life-size.
+Depending on the size and resolution of your screen, the pictures should be approximately life-size.

 Return to top.

-Most Clovis points date to the very end of the Pleisocene, about 9,500 to 9,000 BC or so, and are associated especially with bones of mammoths (specifically Mammuthus columbi), although they seem also to have been used to hunt bison and other animals.
-One Clovis site in Mondata has suggested use of this technology as early as about 12,000 BC.
+Most Clovis points date to the very end of the Pleisocene, about 9500 to 9000 BC or so, and are associated especially with bones of mammoths (specifically Mammuthus columbi), although they seem also to have been used to hunt bison and other animals.
+One Clovis site in Montana has suggested use of this technology as early as about 12,000 BC.